Neonatal Breathing Mismanagement | Birth Injury Practice Area

 Other babies need more help, so a machine is used to force a small amount of continuous pressure into the baby’s airway, which keeps the lungs open and helps with breathing and oxygenation.
-This continuous positive airway pressure (CPAP) can help prevent periods of apnea, which is when the baby has periods whereby she stops breathing for 20 seconds or more.
+This continuous positive airway pressure (CPAP) can help prevent periods of apnea, when breathing stops for 20 seconds or more.
 CPAP can be given through nasal prongs or a mask.
 BiPAP is a variation of CPAP, giving the baby a little more help with breathing in addition to a continuous airway pressure.

-With nasal prongs or a mask, the medical team has to worry about air leaking out; the more air that leaks, the less help the baby will be getting.
+With nasal prongs or a mask, the medical team must worry about air leaking out; the more air that leaks, the less help the baby will receive.
 The goal of NIPPV is to give the baby ventilatory help that is similar to what the baby can receive if intubated.
 Sometimes, however, air leaks prevent this from happening.
 Air leaks that occur with non-invasive forms of breathing assistance do not occur with intubation.

 NIPPV is often used for apnea of prematurity (apneic periods that occur due to the baby’s immature systems), after a baby is extubated (breathing tube taken out), and when a premature baby has respiratory distress.